Exhibit 14.1

 One of the Company’s most valuable assets is its body of business information, which includes information that is generally not known to the public or our competitors, and which would harm the Company if it were disclosed inappropriately.
 Failure to adequately protect this confidential information could place Equifax at a disadvantage in the marketplace.

 As an Equifax employee, you are responsible and accountable for the integrity and protection of the Company’s confidential information, and you must take all reasonable precautions to protect this information from improper disclosure.
 You must not disclose confidential information except when it is necessary and appropriate in connection with your responsibilities.
 You should handles carefully any documents containing confidential information during working hours, and properly secure them at the end of the business day.
 You should pay particular attention to the security of data stored on your computer systems.
-You must maintain the secrecy of all computer systems, and secure any equipment when not in use.
+You must maintain the secrecy of all computer systems,

 The Company’s intellectual property includes inventions, improvements, ideas, information, software, models and programs, together with the related materials, documentation, patents, trademarks, copyrights, and other rights that go along with them.
 Equifax will normally be the exclusive owner of all rights in intellectual property that is related to our businesses or is developed by our employees and contractors in the course of their employment or service with Equifax.
 This is true whether or not the employees or contractors make the developments during working hours, on Company premises, or using Company material or resources.